Nick-prog/Clive-Webhook/README.md

 * The box located on the **bottom left** titled **Department?** provides 7 different options for the user to pick.
 Each option was made according to the Clive form you can find at the TAMUK Upload Forms link below.

 * The box located on the **top right** contains real time information for the user if they wish to know what each departments current amount of entries available for pulling, the date and time they were last submitted, and the last date the system had checked for updates.

-**Disclaimer: The user must relaunch the program to receive up-to-date information on the table discussed above.**
+A "Refresh" push button can also be located to the **top left** of the table as well.

 * Finally, the box located on the **bottom right** titled **Storage Location?** indicates the storage location the user wishes to download their pulled documents to.

 All user inputs can be viewed on the labels below the progress bar before pulling.
-Once pulled, the delete button will become active allowing the user to remove the pulled documents from the pipedream webhook website.
-As of right now, this program can only pull and delete 100 documents at a time.
+Once pulled, all downloading documents will become deleted automatically from the Pipedream webhook.
+Only up to a _100_ at a time!

 # Getting Started
 Follow the instruction below to successfully run the program.